AbsoluteRivers/Farm-Game-DevLog/devlog.md

   - *Included an unarmed slot*
     *Note: Might use the unarmed slot for holding materials*
     *Note: Made a diagonal UI box.
 Will edit graphics to match the aesthetic soon*
+  - Learned the game overlay UI to implement the tools UI
+  - Made a tools_manager script and made it global
+  - *Applying a fix to animation wherein animation won't hit if mouse hovers on tool panel UI*
+  - *Figured out a script to identify if UI is hovered/entered by mouse*
+    *Bug: Still unable to fix the animation.
+Will get back in the future*